-SEAMLESS LEVELS OF ABSTRACTION FOR ROBOT COGNITION - (FWF Lise Meitner Project, 2019-2021): The project seeks to develop a robotic cognitive architecture that overcomes the difficulties found when integrating different levels of abstraction (e.g. Al and robotic techniques) for task plan and execution in unstructured scenarios.
-The backbone of the project is a unified approach that permits searching for feasible solutions for new task execution at all the levels of abstractions simultaneously, where symbolic reasoning is no longer disentangled from the physical aspects they represent.
+SEAMLESS LEVELS OF ABSTRACTION FOR ROBOT COGNITION - (Austrian Science Fund (FWF) - Lise Meitner Project, 2019-2021): The project seeks to develop a robotic cognitive architecture that overcomes the difficulties found when integrating different levels of abstractions (e.g. Al and robotic techniques) for task plan and execution in unstructured scenarios.
+The backbone of the project is a unified approach that permits searching for feasible solutions for new tasks execution at all the levels of abstractions simultaneously, where symbolic reasoning is no longer disentangled from the physical aspects they represent.